oceanprotocol/docs/discover/faq.md

 <summary>What about active stakers — people who want to do extra work and get rewarded?</summary>

-Ot works.
 Half the DF revenue goes to veOCEAN stake that users can allocate.
-Allocate well → more \$$
+Allocate well → more \$$.

 </details>